 At Mobile Reviews Eh!, we do reviews based on actual usage.
 We do tests and use the products for days and maybe weeks.
 For this Mous Limitless 2.0 Review, we drop our iPhone X not once but 48 times!

 As you can probably imagine, we take our case reviews way too seriously.
 We spend so much time looking at the details of the case.
 If you like how we do our reviews, please consider buying the products on the links scattered on this article.
 Want a discount off your own Mous Limitless?
-Use the code MobileReviewsEh10 at www.mous.co to get 10% off.
-We’ve got a larger discount code buried in our review video if you’re looking for a bigger discount!
+Use the code MobileReviews203CG8D at www.mous.co to get 20% off!

 We are very impressed with the updated design of the Mous Limitless 2.0.
 Mous has paid a lot of attention to their products and accessories.
 And it shows.
 The Mous Limitless 2.0 feels solid as the back is very rigid.
 The back 1/3 of the case is polycarbonate and the front 2/3ʼs of the case is made from TPU thatʼs fused with Airo Shock.